 It's time for young, balanced voice in the California State Assembly.

 Looking to move to bigger and greater things, James began advocating at City Council meetings, partnering with city leaders, and working with various groups to encourage youth engagement.
+His work led to a pilot youth city council program, and the expansion of the youth and student voice in the world of the city.

 James has been told two things in his life: he's "too young," and "too ambitious."
 It's time to change that narrative.